Link: Learn more about the Citi Strata Elite℠ Card

 Going back many years, I used Blacklane with some frequency for airport transfers at some foreign destinations.
 This was at a time when Uber wasn’t available at many airports, and while Blacklane was expensive, I found it to consistently be cheaper than ordering a car through a hotel, etc. It was an easy “one stop shop” for booking reliable transfers, since it can otherwise be time consuming to find a reliable, local car service.

-However, it has been many years since I’ve used Blacklane, primarily due to how much more widespread Uber has become, and I also feel like Blacklane has become more expensive over time (I mean, what hasn’t?).
+However, I then didn’t use Blacklane for many years, primarily due to how much more widespread Uber has become, and I also feel like Blacklane has become more expensive over time (I mean, what hasn’t?).

 So when it comes to the Citi Strata Elite Card Blacklane credit, the question is whether this benefit is worth anything at all, and if so, how much value can you get from it?
-In other words, do I value the ability to have a $100 credit with Blacklane every six months?
+In other words, does the $100 Blacklane credit every six months factor into my math on justifying the card?
+As I’ve increasingly played around with Blacklane, a few things have stood out, which I’d consider to be a pleasant surprise.

 First of all, there are some markets in which Blacklane has more competitive pricing than in other markets.
 For example, in Dubai, Blacklane pricing is in line with what you’d expect for a professional chauffeur service.

-Furthermore, Blacklane has recently launched “chauffeur hailing,” meaning in select cities you can order a car service on demand (rather than booking in advance), and that pricing is much lower than a pre-arranged car service.
+Furthermore, Blacklane offers “chauffeur hailing” in a limited number of cities, meaning you can order a car service on demand (rather than booking in advance), and that pricing is much lower than a pre-arranged car service.
 Officially, this is available in Dubai and Miami, but I’m also finding this to be available in some other markets, like London, by just selecting the “Request now” option.

 I think what stands out to me the most is that pre-booked rides are actually a decent value in some cities, like Dubai.
 But what excites me most is that Blacklane is also offering on-demand rides in select cities, and those are generally priced comparably to an Uber Black.

-If I have a $100 semi-annual credit to use for that, I’ll 100% be getting value from that.
-This is more valuable than those cards that have rideshare credits where you get $10 or so every month, since at least you can use the entire $100 credit toward a single ride.
+So I expect that I’ll fully be able to maximize my $100 semi-annual Blacklane credit on an ongoing basis.
+This is more valuable than those cards that have rideshare credits where you get $10 or so every month, since at least you can use the entire $100 credit toward a single ride (or at least on a much more limited number of rides).

 Bottom line